Sebkovacs/Portfolio-next/projects/seal-rocks-cabin.md

 ---

-Farm cabin as secondar dwelling for the puproses of Air BNB business expansion.
+Farm cabin as secondary dwelling for the purposes of Air BNB business expansion.

 Focus on build cost and easy of building.